devilalpanchal/New-Recipe-Class-Test/README.md

-## Welcome to Online Food Order Website
+## 👨‍✈️Welcome to Online Food Order Website
 ## Discover the latest trends and best deals all in one place.
 Shop confidently knowing you're getting the best value for your money.
 Happy browsing!
 Our platform combines user-friendly features with stylish design, ensuring your shopping journey is smooth and enjoyable.
 Happy shopping!
 # Home Page & Header
 ### Welcome to our Online Food Order Website!
 Our Home Page greets you with a mouth-watering selection of dishes, ready to satisfy your cravings.
 With a user-friendly interface and intuitive navigation, ordering your favorite meals has never been easier.